dart-archive/www.dartlang.org/src/site/articles/style-guide/index.markdown

 #### DO use a getter for operations that conceptually access a property.

 If the name of the method starts with `get` or is an adjective like `visible` or `empty` that's a sign you're better off using a getter.
-More specifically, a getter should:
+More specifically, you should use a getter instead of a method when it:

-  * **Not take any arguments.**
+  * **Does not take any arguments.**
-  * **Return a value.**
+  * **Returns a value.**
-  * **Be side-effect free.** Invoking a getter shouldn't change any externally-visible state (caching internally or lazy initialization is OK).
+  * **Is side-effect free.** Invoking a getter shouldn't change any externally-visible state (caching internally or lazy initialization is OK).
 Invoking the same getter repeatedly should return the same value unless the object is explicitly changed between calls.
-  * **Be fast.** Users expect expressions like `foo.bar` to execute quickly.
+  * **Is fast.** Users expect expressions like `foo.bar` to execute quickly.

 {% pretty_code dart 0 good %}
 rect.width